Find out how you can fire up baby brain development using Montessori toys

 Learning how to use his hands

 - Let him play with sand.
 If real sand is unavailable, you can use edible sand made of crushed crackers.
-The texture and feel of the sand in his hands will fascinate your baby, The Avery & Ruth Stack and Pour Set is an ideal companion for this kind of sensory play as you teach him how to transfer the sand from one container to another.
+The texture and feel of the sand in his hands will fascinate your baby, use a jar and teach him how to transfer the sand from one container to another.

 - At around five months, sharpen the baby’s hand and eye coordination by providing Montessori toys like wooden blocks or ball and cup toss.

 - Bring him with you to the kitchen.
 Prop him up on his high chair or your lap and let him play with small pantry items such as cereal or pasta.
 Help sharpen his fine motor skills as he practices grasping and transferring them from one bowl to another.
 One of the fundamentals of the Montessori method is the real-life activities where the child can learn effectively through experience.